Garfish: Subspecies

-B.b. euxini is treated as a valid species Belone euxini by FishBase while other authorities treat B.B. acus as the species Belone acus, which is synonymous with B.b. gracilis.
+B. b. euxini is treated as a valid species Belone euxini by FishBase while other authorities treat B. b. acus as the species Belone acus, which is synonymous with B. b. gracilis.

 Use as food

 Garfish are sometimes caught as bycatch, mainly in fixed nets along the coast in shallow waters.
 If caught with rod and line, they tend to leap out of the water when hooked.
 Garfish are eaten boiled, fried, baked, grilled, or smoked.
 They have unusual green bones (due to the presence of biliverdin) which discourages many people from eating them, but the green colour is harmless.
+They are very popular as a food in Denmark.